What is a Savings bank account?

 A savings bank account is an interest-bearing deposit account that can be opened by an individual with a bank or financial institution.

-It is suitable for parking short-term money for day-to-day uses.
-Indian Banks such as the State Bank of India, ICICI Bank, HDFC Bank Ltd and other PSU banks are offering the facility.
+It is suitable for parking short-term money for daily use.
+Indian banks such as the State Bank of India, ICICI Bank, HDFC Bank Ltd and other PSU banks are offering the facility.

 It is a convenient way of dealing with your money, as it would give you a modest rate of interest.

-Normally in our country, the rates go between 2 and 5% per annum, which are paid monthly or quarterly to the account.
+In countries such as India, the SB rates go between 2 and 5% per annum, which are paid monthly or quarterly to the account.

 With your savings bank account, you would be able to pay daily household payments such as utility bills, grocery purchases, gas refills, etc.